Technical Overview

 Purpose and scope

-Ivyron Audit is an evidence and audit infrastructure for autonomous systems operating in regulated environments.
+Ivyron Audit is an evidence and audit infrastructure for autonomous systems operating across testing, validation, deployment, and regulated environments.

 It is designed to:

-• Enable inspection by auditors, notified bodies, and legal teams
+• Enable review by engineering, validation, compliance, auditors, and legal teams

 It is not: